chunrzou/DIP_project_proposal/README.md

 Data description
 =================================
-Education.csv                   -- Education level in each county<\br>
+Education.csv                   -- Education level in each county<br/>
 PopulationEstimates.csv         -- Population estimated in in each county<\br>
 PovertyEstimates.csv            -- Poverty rate in in each county<\br>
 StateCode.csv                   -- State code for each county<\br>